a-sha0234/cv-application/README.md

 learn react
 ## what i learnt in this project

-In this project I picked up the basic idea of functional components, structure
+In this project I picked up the basic idea of functional components, props, states, form handeling and component structure